Emergence of Compositional Language with Deep Generational Transmission: Results and Analysis

-\paragraph{Variations in replacement strategy do not appear to significantly affect outcomes.} The \emph{Single Agent Random/Alternate} replacement strategies are usually not significantly different than each other ($p \le 0.05$).
-The same is true for the \emph{Multi Agent Uniform Random/Epsilon Greedy/Oldest} strategies.
-Significant differences only occur in the \emph{Overcomplete} setting, where \emph{Single Agent Alternate} outperforms \emph{Multi Agent Uniform Random}, and in a few \emph{Small Vocab} settings.
-This suggests that while some agent replacement needs to occur, it does not much matter whether agents with worse language are replaced or whether there is a pool of similarly typed agents to remember knowledge lost from older generations.
+\xhdr{Variations in replacement strategy tend to not affect performance.} The \emph{Multi Agent Uniform Random/Epsilon Greedy/Oldest} replacement strategies are not largely or consistently different from one another across model variations.
+This suggests that while some agent replacement needs to occur, it is not critical whether agents with worse language are replaced or whether there is a pool of similarly typed agents to remember knowledge lost from older generations.
 The main factor is that new agents learn in the presence of others who already know a language.

-\paragraph{Cultural transmission is complementary with other factors that encourage compositionality.} The models considered in \citet{emnlp} were ordered, from best to worse, as: \emph{Memoryless + Small Vocab} $>$ \emph{Small Vocab} $>$ \emph{Overcomplete}.
-Our trends tend to agree with that conclusion though the differences are smaller-- mainly comparing the \emph{Memoryless + Small Vocab} model to others in cultural transmission settings.
-Only in the \emph{Oldest} setting are the differences all significant enough to completely establish the above ordering.
-This agrees with factors noted elsewhere~\cite{emnlp,mordatch_abbeel,nowak00}.
+\xhdr{Cultural transmission is complementary with other factors that encourage compositionality.} As in \citet{emnlp}, we find the \emph{Memoryless + Small Vocab} model is clearly the best.
+This agrees with factors noted elsewhere~\cite{emnlp,mordatch_abbeel,nowak00} and shows how many different factors can affect the emergence of compositionality.

-\paragraph{Removing memory sometimes hurts.} Removing memory always makes a significant difference ($p \le 0.05$) to \emph{Small Vocab} models and only sometimes makes a difference for \emph{Overcomplete} models.
-When it is significant, it helps \emph{Small Vocab} models and hurts \emph{Overcomplete} models.
+\xhdr{Removing memory makes only minor differences.} Removing memory makes no difference (negative or positive) in Single Agent settings, but it can have a relatively small effect in Multi Agent settings, helping \emph{Small Vocab} models and hurting \emph{Overcomplete} models.
+While our approach is complementary with minimizing vocab size to increase compositionality, its makes memory removal less useful.
 As the \emph{Memoryless + Overcomplete} setting has not been reported before, these results suggest that the relationship between inter-round memory and compositionality is not clear.

 Overall, these results show that adding cultural transmission to neural dialog agents improves the compositional generalization of the languages learned by those agents in a way complementary to other priors.
 It thereby shows how to transfer the cultural transmission principle from evolutionary linguistics to deep learning.